Probiotics for Autism

 Probably the most well-known study into probiotics for autism was the unfinished trial run in 2006 by Professor Glenn Gibson at the University of Reading; referred to by some as the trial which was "so successful, that it failed".
 40 autistic children all between 4 and 13 years old were randomly separated into a trial group, and a control group.
 The trial group were given a probiotic supplement with the species Lactobacillus plantarum whilst children in the other group were given placebos (read about placebo-controlled studies here).
 The trial was supposed to continue this way for three weeks, before the groups would switch supplements and continue as such for a further three weeks.
 However researchers reported that the Lactobacillus probiotics had such a positive effect on the participants, that the 'blind' aspect of the trial fell through.
 Parents of participants in the probiotic group could see a noticeable effect, and said it was heartbreaking to have to stop their child from taking the probiotics.
 Too many participants dropped out of the trial when they were supposed to switch over.

 We have not been able to ascertain which strain of the L. plantarum species was used; reports of the trial state only that this strain was non-commercial.
-We want to underline that the beneficial effects of probiotics are strain-specific (read about strain-specificity here).
+We want to underline that the beneficial effects of probiotics are strain-specific (ie. the benefits must ideally be associated with a specific probiotic strain, and not simply a species).

 A great deal more clinical research is necessary before any firm conclusions can be made as to the effect of probiotics on autistic children and adults; preferably with large, randomised and double-blind clinical trials.
 Professor Gibson has expressed a desire to undertake a larger study in the future with fewer drop outs.